 The exception noted in subsection (2) above does not apply during a disaster or public health emergency, terrorist attack, hostile military or paramilitary action, or extraordinary law enforcement emergency declared by an appropriate official or authority from the Texas Department of State Health Services and is in effect for the location of the institution the student attends.

-Affidavits and medical waivers must be delivered in person to Lawrence Hall, room 213, or mailed to:
+Affidavits and medical waivers must be delivered in person to Student Health Services, University Center, room 211, or mailed to:

 Sul Ross State University